Amzazi held several meetings with officials within the Ministry of Education on Monday, September 10, according to Le Site Info.

 “We cannot admit expressions, sentences or paragraphs in Moroccan dialect in textbooks,” El Othmani told Maghreb Arab Press Sunday, September 9.

-However, El Othmani’s most recent public statements seem to contradict his position on the use of words and expressions in Darija.
+However, El Othmani’s most recent public statements seem to contradict his position on the use of words and expressions in Darija in education.

 The head of government said Tuesday, September 11, in an interview with Le360 that the first priority should be given to educational reform, which could be interpreted as support for the new books.
 He stressed that no governmental officials had the intention to go as far as to make Darija “a language of school textbooks.”